Careers360 Logo

 Frequently Asked Questions (FAQs)

-1. What is recombinant DNA technology?
+Q: What is DNA cloning?

-2. What are the main steps in recombinant DNA technology?
+Q: What are the main steps in recombinant DNA technology?

 The steps are isolation of DNA, cutting of DNA using restriction enzymes, amplification with PCR, insertion into vectors, transformation into host cells, and obtaining the gene product.